 Like all Range Rovers, its strongest suit is its comfort.
 That comes courtesy of its air suspension, which also has neat trick up its sleeve: dropping down to make it much easier for passengers to get in and out, and for luggage to loaded and unloaded.

 Of course, the sheer size of the interior helps, too.
 And, whether you’re in the front or back of the PHEV, you’ll be enjoying one of the most luxurious off-roaders in the business.
 Yes, the boot is a little smaller than in other Range Rovers, to allow room for the hybrid system’s batteries, but it’s still pretty big.

 Even the traditional bugbear of Range Rovers – reliability – seems to be less of a problem these days.
-The company put in a very much improved performance in the 2018 Driver Power survey.
+The company put in a very much improved performance in our sister title Auto Express' 2018 Driver Power survey.